 European Studies Minor

-The requirements for the European Studies minor range from five to seven courses depending on the level of language proficiency already achieved:
+The requirements for the minor range from five to seven courses depending on the level of language proficiency already achieved.
+A list of potential courses for the minor can be found here. *This list is not comprehensive.
+Students may petition for the acceptance of courses that meet the requirements listed below.

 - Competency in a European Language – Competence can be demonstrated by completing a third-semester course (even if you have tested out of the first two), successfully passing a competency exam, or by being a native speaker of a European language.
 Students who pass the competency exam or are native speakers will have to substitute one additional course to reach the minimum five-course requirement.